nktnet1/sync-request-curl/prebuilds/README.md

 # Native prebuilds

-Release CI builds one Node-API addon for each supported platform and places the finished artifacts in the repository-level `prebuilds/` directory.
-That directory is generated binary output only; documentation for the native build lives here with the native source.
+Release CI builds one Node-API addon for each supported platform and places the finished artifacts alongside this file in the repository-level `prebuilds/` directory.
+The `.node` files are generated release artifacts; this README documents their supported matrix, naming, and verification.

 The release matrix contains: